 Sources: Variety, Michael DeMartino

 Thanks for reading!
-If you have any suggestions, news tips, or questions, email me at firstname.lastname@example.org; Also, be sure to Follow and Subscribe to the Nerd Den’s Twitter, and Tumblr!
-Links are located on the Sidebar!
-Also, check out my relaunched Patreon Page, and Ko-Fi Page!Join the mission to end the Hundred Year War, bringing peace to the Fire Nation, Water Tribes, Earth Kingdom and Air Nomads.
+If you have any suggestions, news tips, or questions, email them to: email@example.com.Join the mission to end the Hundred Year War, bringing peace to the Fire Nation, Water Tribes, Earth Kingdom and Air Nomads.
 This Avatar: The Last Airbender Zuko Pop!
 Vinyl Figure #538 measures approximately 3 3/4-inches tall.
 Comes packaged in a window display box.